kaushalbundel/flutter/Flutter Notes.md

   }
 ```
 - dart uses ; at the end of each expression.
 Dart uses ; inside the {}.
-- dart is a stongly types language ie. we need to specify the type of the objects.
-If the type of object is not defined then dart automatically assume a dynamic type, which does not tell about the errors and issues with the program
+- dart is a strongly types language ie. We need to specify the type of the objects.
+If the type of object is not defined then dart automatically assume a dynamic type, which does not tell about the errors and issues with the program.
 - in the above code snippet, if we just write a+b in the line 44, then it will not print anything.
 To show a result we have to add a print statement
 - print is a built in function similar to python
 - the function which is defined above main, needs to be mentioned in the main function with arguments otherwise the addNumbers function will not be executed
-- a function is a void function if it does not returns anything(it is very similar to python).
-If the function returns something then we need to specify what field it needs to return. for eg:
+- a function is a void function if it does not returns anything.
+If the function returns something then we need to specify what field it needs to return.
+For eg:
 ```
 double addNumbers(double a,double b){
  return a + b;